Childhood and Education Journey of Tammy Duckworth in Timeline

 November 12, 2004: Injured in Iraq War

-On November 12, 2004, Tammy Duckworth sustained severe injuries, losing both legs, when the UH-60 Black Hawk helicopter she was co-piloting in Iraq was hit by a rocket-propelled grenade.
+On November 12, 2004, Tammy Duckworth was injured in Iraq when the UH-60 Black Hawk helicopter she was co-piloting was hit by a rocket-propelled grenade.
+She lost her right leg near the hip and her left leg below the knee.

 2004: Injured in Iraq War

-In 2004, Tammy Duckworth lost both legs and some mobility in her right arm when her Black Hawk helicopter was hit by a rocket-propelled grenade during the Iraq War, making her the first female double amputee from the war.
+In 2004, Tammy Duckworth lost both legs and some mobility in her right arm when the Black Hawk helicopter she was piloting was hit by a rocket-propelled grenade in the Iraq War.

 In 2005, Tammy Duckworth's father, Franklin Duckworth, a veteran of the U.S. Army and U.S. Marine Corps, passed away.